 10 Wine and Taco Pairings

-With summer just around the corner and Taco Tuesday every week, it seems fitting to share delicious ways to elevate wine drinking by pairing it with the colorful flavors of Latin American food.
+Since Taco Tuesday comes around every week, it seems fitting to share delicious ways to elevate wine drinking by pairing it with the colorful flavors of Latin American food.
 From fish tacos found in Baja California to the famous rolled Guatemalan tacos, there is something for every palate and nearly every wine.
 Wine is a complete experience, often enjoyed with friends or family and partnered with connected conversations and dishes that enhance the existing flavor profiles.

 Depending on your region, the summer months can be intense and exhausting so a chilled glass of wine and fresh seafood can feel like a breath of fresh air.
 Fish, shrimp, or scallop tacos are a perfect complement to an Albariño, Sauvignon Blanc, or unoaked Chardonnay.
 Choosing the type of fish is entirely up to preference or availability, but salsa is non-negotiable.
 This part will add a sweet and spicy element to the juicy and savory flavors of your fish.
 For a sweet option, try adding pineapple or mango.
 For a spicy option, add a serrano and if the spice is too much, just take out the seeds and keep the chile for flavor.
 When it comes to the seafood, keep it simple by lightly seasoning and grilling or battering it up and frying.
 Whichever you choose, this pairing is sure to have your mouth bursting with joy.